andreea312/HelpHub-Backend/README.md

-# Backend of HelpHub web application, made using Java Spring for efficient coding and MySQL for the database.
+# Backend of HelpHub web application
+Made using Java Spring for efficient coding and MySQL for the database.